 What I’d really like is a warm blanket for my brother.
 He needs some milk too.
 And some medicine to make his fever go away.
 And could you help my Mom some?
 She needs to stop drinking and smoking.
 I wish you could make those men leave her alone too.
 They get all lickered up and hit her and do things to her that make her cry.
 Maybe you could bring my mom a coat for Christmas this year.
 She don’t have one and she gets cold when she walks down the street to get her cigarettes and that other stuff she smokes.

 And if you don’t mind too much could you bring my daddy something to eat.
 He don’t never have no money.
 And if you see God while you’re up there flying around please tell him to say hi to my baby sister.
 And ask him to tell her I’m sorry I couldn’t make Mama wake up and take her to the hospital.
 If you can do all that, don’t worry about bringing me nothing.
 That stuff will do just fine.”

 Jimmy Lee Bailey

-Jimmie Lee Bailey was definitely in need of some love.
-And when Christmas morning rolled around he got his Tonka trucks, a couple of video games, a bicycle, and a new coat.
-He also had a nice meal before moving to his new home.
-All courtesy of the guys who patrol the graveyard shift.
+*Jimmy Lee Bailey was definitely in need of some love.
+So, when Christmas morning rolled around he got his Tonka trucks, a bicycle, and a new coat.
+He also enjoyed a nice meal before moving to his new home.
+All courtesy of the guys who patrolled the graveyard shift.